 Warm-up and cool-down

 Warming up your muscles is important for injury prevention and cool downs help to gradually decrease your heart rate and breathing rate while promoting relaxation.
 They should be done with any exercise program.
+A more thorough explanation and examples can be found in our aerobic activity for falls prevention blog.

 5 exercises to help you train your balance